You’re there finally.

 If you can round up the best of the best and create a freebie around that, people will sign up to your email list for sure.

-My most popular freebie is my 190+ Free Resources to Grow Your Blog Like a Weed.
+My most popular freebie is my 190+ freebie roundup.
 I launched it in December and already have over 1,500 subscribers sign up to download this guide.

 These roundups can be blog posts, but why not wrap that up as a freebie?
 People can download it and have it all the time.
 Here are some ideas in certain niche topics to help you: